dfs5/build-nap-container/README.md

 Create nginx-repo.crt and nginx-repo.key files to access your nginx repository!!!

+$ docker build --no-cache -t app-protect .

+Verify new 'app-protect:latest' image has been created:

 $ docker images

-$ docker build --no-cache -t app-protect .

-$ docker images     #new image app-protect:latest is created

 2. Update SIGnatures and Threat Campaigns (TC)